bihealth/bih-cluster/bih-cluster/docs/slurm/overview.md

     - [`squeue`](commands-squeue.md) -- information about pending and running jbos
     - [`scontrol`](commands-scontrol.md) -- detailed information (and control)
     - [`sacct`](commands-sacct.md) -- access Slurm accounting information (pending, running, and past jobs)
     - [Format Strings in Slurm](format-strings.md) -- format strings allow to display extended information about Slurm scheduler objects
+- [Slurm and Snakemake](snakemake.md) -- how to use Snakemake with Slurm
 - [X11 Forwarding](x11.md) -- X11 forwarding in Slurm (simple; short)
 - [Rosetta Stone](rosetta-stone.md) -- lookup table for SGE <-> Slurm
 - [Migrating from SGE](migrating.md) -- hints for migrating from SGE to Slurm (:spider_web: deprecated, will be removed)